Cleanup And Inspection Of Illegal Drug Labs

 - Conduct initial assessment, using U.S. EPA Method 8270C or equivalent method or practice to determine the types and levels of chemicals used and the scope and extent of contamination for the entire structure, HVAC within the structure, areas outside the structure, and the sewage disposal system.

-- Notify, in writing, the local health department, the Indiana State Department of Health (ISDH), and the Drug Lab Cleanup Program Director, the date decontamination will be conducted.
+- Notify, in writing, the local health department, the Indiana State Department of Health (ISDH), and the Drug Lab Cleanup Program, the date decontamination will be conducted.

 - Supervise decontamination, including septic system and or sewage disposal system.